The Kiffness: Early life and career

 In 2004, Scott was a member of the KwaZulu-Natal Youth Choir.
 He was educated at Michaelhouse school and went to the University of the Witwatersrand to study medicine.
 However, he dropped out and switched to studying music and philosophy at Rhodes University while working as a DJ and playing in a jazz band.
 In 2013, he released his first single, "Where are You Going?", with Matthew Gold, which made the 5FM Top 40.
 Their album Kiff was nominated at the 21st South African Music Awards in 2015 and again in 2017.

 Scott usually performs wearing a floral custom suit that he had made in Vietnam, with material selected by his wife and himself, as it resembled his grandmother's curtains.

 Scott creates satirical songs that are mostly aimed at South African political issues.
 In 2017, he released a track called "White Privilege" as an attempt to make white South Africans more socially aware.
 In 2018, he filmed a video for his Afrikaans song "Pragtig Meisie", with a picture of the Afrikaner nationalist singer Steve Hofmeyr's face on a blow-up doll.

 In 2019, Scott banned the South African Broadcasting Corporation from playing his music when it emerged they had not been paying musicians for playing their songs, and he alleged he was owed R60,000.
 The same year, he launched a solo career.
 In 2020, the Kiffness parodied the national anthem of South Africa for a song called "Nkosazan' Dlamini Trafficker", as part of criticism of Nkosazana Dlamini-Zuma's ban on the sale of cigarettes during the COVID-19 lockdown.
 Then-mayor of Ekurhuleni, Mzwandile Masina, criticised Scott for this, claiming it was racist.
 Scott and Masina later discussed it over the phone, with the musician defending his work as satire.
-He also wrote other lockdown parody songs and created a spoof of "Jerusalema" aimed at the Economic Freedom Fighters leader Julius Malema, following EFF activists attacking Clicks shops over a shampoo advertisement that they considered racist.
+He also wrote other lockdown parody songs and created a spoof of "Jerusalema" aimed at the Economic Freedom Fighters (EFF) leader Julius Malema, following EFF activists attacking Clicks shops over a shampoo advertisement that they considered racist.